Warsaw University, Vienna University, Oxford University (since 2014)

 DPhil at the Faculty of Classics

-Favourite thing to do in science: To find something very old and beautiful that has been forgotten for years.
+Favourite thing to do in research: To find something very old and beautiful that has been forgotten for years.

 I am a very lucky person